ValKmjolnir/Nasal-Interpreter/README.md

 ```

 (outdated)This difference is caused by different kinds of ways of lexical analysis.
-In most script language interpreters, they use dynamic analysis to check if this symbol is defined yet.
+In most script language interpreters,
+they use dynamic analysis to check if this symbol is defined yet.
 However, this kind of analysis is at the cost of lower efficiency.
-To make sure the interpreter runs at higher efficiency, i choose static analysis to manage the memory space of each symbol.
+To make sure the interpreter runs at higher efficiency,
+i choose static analysis to manage the memory space of each symbol.
 By this way, runtime will never need to check if a symbol exists or not.
 But this causes a difference.
-You will get an error of 'undefined symbol', instead of nothing happening in most script language interpreters.
+You will get an error of 'undefined symbol',
+instead of nothing happening in most script language interpreters.

 This change is __controversial__ among FGPRC's members.
 So maybe in the future i will use dynamic analysis again to cater to the habits of senior programmers.

 (2021/8/3 update) __Now i use scanning ast twice to reload symbols.
 So this difference does not exist from this update.__
-But a new difference is that if you call a variable before defining it, you'll get nil instead of 'undefined error'.
+But a new difference is that if you call a variable before defining it,
+you'll get nil instead of 'undefined error'.

-In this new interpreter, function doesn't put dynamic arguments into vector 'arg' automatically.
+In this new interpreter,
+function doesn't put dynamic arguments into vector 'arg' automatically.
-So if you use 'arg' without definition, you'll get an error of 'undefined symbol'.
+So if you use 'arg' without definition,
+you'll get an error of 'undefined symbol'.

 ## Trace Back Info

-Now when the interpreter crashes,it will print trace back information:
+Now when the interpreter crashes,
+it will print trace back information:

 ```javascript
 func()